List of Marvel Comics characters: Y: Dale and Stacey Yorkes

+Gertrude Yorkes

 Kagenobu Yoshioka

 Kagenobu Yoshioka is a character in Marvel Comics.
 The character, created by Akira Yoshida, first appeared in Elektra: The Hand #1 (November 2004).
 He is a ninja and founder of The Hand.
 Yoshioka was the son of a samurai who lived with his single mother.
 When coming home from fishing, Yoshioka sees his mother about to be raped by a foreigner.
 Angered, he kills the foreigner, but his mother takes the blame.
 His mother is taken away, leaving behind a bloodied hand print on his shirt which would become his emblem.
 Saburo Ishiyama takes him in and becomes his sensei, training him in the ways of bushido.
 After training for ten years, Yoshioka leaves the school to start his adult life.
 After three years of training, Yoshioka is asked to return to his sensei's school because of his mentor's death.
 He makes amends with his old rival Daisuke Sasaki and together decide to rebel against the government by forming with other Japanese school leaders.
 The Hand is visited by a foreigner and his daughter Eliza Martinez who come to the school hoping to be trained.
 After turning the two down several times, Kagenobu finally accepts which angers Sasaki.
 Kagenobu personally trains Eliza and has Eliza kill another foreigner simply for not being Japanese.
 He informs Eliza of being full of anger and that is why Eliza chose to train with him, afterwards the two fall in love.
 Sasaki sends a member of the Hand to kill Eliza but fails.
 Kagenobu learns that the Hand has become a mercenaries for hire organization; realizing that his school is slowly getting out of his control, Kagenobu fights and kills Sasaki.
-Kagenobu and Eliza fight the Hand's members but Kagenobu is slain by his once loyal students, and the grief-stricken Eliza kills herself as well.
+Kagenobu and Eliza fight the Hand's members but Kagenobu is killed by his once loyal students, and the grief-stricken Eliza kills herself as well.